newrelic/opentelemetry-exporter-java/README.md

 ### Auto-Instrumentation

-To instrument trace using [opentelemetry-auto-instr-java](https://github.com/open-telemetry/opentelemetry-auto-instr-java), `opentelemetry-exporter-newrelic-auto` can be used as opentelemetry exporter with environment variable `INSIGHTS_INSERT_KEY` exposed.
+To instrument trace using [opentelemetry-auto-instr-java](https://github.com/open-telemetry/opentelemetry-auto-instr-java), `opentelemetry-exporter-newrelic-auto-<version>.jar` can be used as opentelemetry exporter with environment variable `INSIGHTS_INSERT_KEY` exposed.
 Here is an example.

 ```bash